If You’ve Never Had a Mental Health Problem, Then Chances Are You’re the Weird One

 Published in the Journal of Abnormal Psychology, a study, involving 988 individuals, followed the mental health of the participants for their whole life.
 By the time participants were 38, researchers conducted 13 total assessments.

 In the end, the study revealed that about 41% of the participants had experienced a mental health issue temporarily at least once by the time they were 38.
 About another 41% admitted to battling mental illnesses for several years.
 Some had even been diagnosed with conditions like bipolar disease.
 Only 17% of the participants (171 individuals), however, claimed to have never dealt with any mental disorder.
-These results match several other mental health studies.
+These results match several other mind health studies.
 Ultimately, it further supports the hypothesis that most people struggle with mental health problems at least once in their life.

 The Secret to Mental Health

 The 17% of those with enduring mental health showed similarities in terms of their personalities growing up.
 As kids, they were positive.
-They also integrated well with large social grows and demonstrated great maturity for their age.
+They also integrated well with large social groups and demonstrated great maturity for their age.
 In addition, the study made a connection between long-lasting mental stability and a lack of mental illness in the families’ medical history.

-How This Study Helps
+How This Mental Health Study Helps

 By showing that most individuals experience a mental health issue, at least briefly, the study helps increase awareness of mental disorders.
 And in doing so, it will hopefully eliminate the stigmas associated with them.
 Even psychiatric epidemiologist, Ronald Kessler, who conducts U.S. surveys for mental disorders, claims that there may be even higher numbers of people with a mental disorder than what is reported.
 For instance, Kessler suggests that some participants, who supposedly never experienced a mental health problem, could have had experiences that were overlooked.